docsavenger/docsavenger.github.io/index.md

 ## Featured Project

+### AcmePay Developer Documentation

+**Cloud-native payments API documentation project**

+A fictional cloud-native payments platform created to demonstrate practical technical writing skills across API documentation and developer experience.

 **Portfolio project:** This is a self-directed project created to demonstrate documentation skills and technical understanding.
 It is not presented as commercial client work.

-### AcmePay Developer Documentation

-A fictional cloud-native payments platform created to demonstrate practical technical writing skills across API documentation and developer experience.

-The project includes:
+**Documentation includes:**

 - API Getting Started Guide
 - Authentication documentation